Whether acting out of malice or negligence, insider threats pose a significant risk to all organisations.

 Conduct proactive monitoring

-Proactive network security and endpoint monitoring, using a combination of technologies such as SIEM, IDS and EDR, is one of the most effective ways to identify and respond to insider threats before they cause damage and disruption.
+Proactive network security and endpoint monitoring, using a combination of technologies such as SIEM, XDR and EDR, is one of the most effective ways to identify and respond to insider threats before they cause damage and disruption.

 Monitoring starts with the establishment of a baseline of ‘normal’ activity.
 Behaviour that falls outside this baseline can then be flagged and analysed to ascertain whether it could be malicious.